cBioPortal/cbioportal/docs/Onco-Query-Language.md

 ![image of exp prot query oncoprint](https://user-images.githubusercontent.com/1334004/47438014-9ffc6b00-d777-11e8-87ad-dea52965a5e8.png)

 You must select the relevant Genomic Profile in order for OQL to query that data type.
-For example, you can't just add `EXP > 2` to the query without also selecting an RNA profile.
+For example, you can't add `EXP > 2` to the query without also selecting an RNA profile.

 Proper formatting for OQL is straightforward: gene name, followed by a colon, followed by any OQL keywords and ending in a semicolon, an end-of-line, or both.
 ```
 GENE1: OQL KEYWORDS;
-GENE2: OQL KEYWORDS;
+GENE2: OQL KEYWORDS
 ```
 In general, any combination of OQL keywords and/or categories can annotate any gene, and the order of the keywords is immaterial.